 How does passive investing work and what are passive investment funds?

-One of the most common forms of passive investing is via a passive investing ETF or through building a passive ETF portfolio.
+One of the most common forms of passive investing is via a passive ETF or through building a passive ETF portfolio.
 An ETF is an exchange traded fund which can be bought and sold on the ASX just like shares.

-Most ETFs aim to track the performance of a particular market or benchmark index, for example a broad Australian sharemarket index such as the S&P/ASX 200, or a U.S. sharemarket index such as the S&P 500 or the Nasdaq-100, aiming to replicate its return and yield.
+Most ETFs aim to track the performance of a particular market or benchmark index, for example a broad Australian sharemarket index such as the S&P/ASX 200, or a US sharemarket index such as the S&P 500 or the Nasdaq-100, aiming to replicate its return and yield.

 When an index rebalances, which sometimes involves substitution of companies within it, an ETF that aims to track it will also rebalance its holdings to reflect the updated index constituents.